-- [7] The common understanding of the purpose of professional discipline is to uphold the integrity of the profession.
+[7] The common understanding of the purpose of professional discipline is to uphold the integrity of the profession.
 The focus is not punishment but the protection of the public, the maintenance of public confidence and the enforcement of high standards of propriety and professional conduct.
-Those purposes were recently reiterated by the Supreme Court of the United Kingdom in R v Institute of Chartered Accountants in England and Wales1 and in New Zealand in Dentice v Valuers Registration Board2. - [8] The Board can only inquire into "the conduct of an electrical worker" with respect to the grounds for discipline set out in section 143 of the Act.
-Those grounds relate to carrying out or supervising prescribed electrical work (PEW).
+Those purposes were recently reiterated by the Supreme Court of the United Kingdom in R v Institute of Chartered Accountants in England and Wales and in New Zealand in Dentice v Valuers Registration Board.